StarlingXWeb/starlingx-website/src/pages/supporters/index.md

 ---

-StarlingX is an open source community stewarded by the OpenStack Foundation (OSF).
+StarlingX is an open source community stewarded by the Open Infrastructure Foundation.